muscut/Skylark/SKYLARK250/Design kit/My designs/Medium two-storey house design 1/README.md

 - This design does not have any stairs which makes it unsuitable for actual construction.
 - `SKYLARK250_COMB-G/END-Y2_detailed` was fixed manually because the joint did not fit into `SKYLARK250_VERGE-G_detailed` correctly due to being too short.
 - `SKYLARK250_COMB-B/END-X3_detailed` was fixed manually because the joint did not align with it's siblings.
-- `SKYLARK250_TIE` is having an issue with the inside dimensions, on the SketchUp model it is 35.5mm whereas in DXF file it is 36mm.
+- `SKYLARK250_TIE` has an issue with the inside dimensions, on the SketchUp model it is 35.5mm whereas in DXF file it is 36mm.
 When zooming into this component, you will notice that it does not fully fit.
 This was left unchanged.
-- `SKYLARK250_PEG` is having the same issue as was mentioned for `SKYLARK250_TIE`
+- `SKYLARK250_PEG` has the same issue as was mentioned for `SKYLARK250_TIE`
 - No blocks available yet to add windows on the front- and back-side of the upper floor.

 Adjustments made: